 Tara Anne Pleat, Esq.

-Tara Anne Pleat practices in the areas of special needs estate planning and administration, traditional estate planning and administration, long-term care planning, and elder law.
+Tara Anne Pleat practices in the areas of special needs estate planning and administration, traditional estate planning and administration, and long-term care planning.

 Tara is admitted to practice in New York, Florida, and Massachusetts as well as the United States Tax Court and the U.S. Federal District Court in the Northern District of New York.
 She graduated cum laude from Albany Law School and earned her undergraduate degree from the State University of New York at Albany.